VictorAbhi/nepali-asr-and-english-translation/README.md

-# Nepali Live Transcription
+# Nepali Transcription

-This project provides real-time transcription of Nepali speech and translation into English using OpenAI Whisper and MarianMT.
+This project provides transcription of Nepali speech and translation into English using OpenAI Whisper and MarianMT.

 ## Features
 - Live or uploaded audio transcription (Nepali)
-- Real-time or near real-time translation to English
 - Streamlit-based UI( I don't know might deploy in flask or django, depends on time availability)

 ## To Run